kletobias/kletobias.github.io/_posts/2022-01-11-google-search-operators.md

 <figure>
   <img src='/blog/images/split_two_quoted_parts.png' alt='two_parts_quoted'>
-  <figcaption>The number of hits shows, that only about 10000 matches were
+  <figcaption>The number of hits shows, that only 11300 matches were found.
-  found.Needless to say, that there is a huge difference in order of magnitude between this and the queru without any parenthesis in the number of returned hits.</figcaption>
+  Needless to say, that there is a huge difference in order of magnitude between this and the queru without any parenthesis in the number of returned hits.</figcaption>
 </figure>